 - Carefully read the owner's manual, and make sure you understand all seat belt instructions and all safety information. - Move the vehicle seat to the rearmost position. - Have the child sit up straight, back against the seat, and feet on or near the floor. - Check that the child's seat belt is properly and securely positioned. - Supervise the child.
-Even mature children sometimes need to be reminded to fasten the seat belts or sit properly.
+Even a mature child sometimes needs to be reminded to fasten the seat belt or sit properly.